dxc-technology/csc-agility-terraform-provider-plug-in/README.md

     + go to [Go Lang Getting Started](https://golang.org/doc/install) and follow instructions on intalling and configuring GO for your computer

 - Install Terraform:
-    + go to [INSTALL TERRAFORM](https://www.terraform.io/intro/getting-started/install.html) and follow instructions on intalling and configuring GO for your computer
+    + go to [INSTALL TERRAFORM](https://www.terraform.io/intro/getting-started/install.html) and follow instructions on intalling and configuring Terraform for your computer

 ### Getting Started Instructions
 #### Download and Install